 1. What is the Field Services Office?

-The Field Services Office is part of the Teacher Education Department.
+The Field Services Office is part of the Teacher Preparation Department.
 It creates, supports, and administers field placements associated with students in all education programs: secondary education (SECED), elementary education (ELED), special education (SPED), and early childhood education/early childhood special education blended (ECSE).
-Field experiences include practicums, student teaching, and internships.
+Field experiences include practicums and student teaching.
 Field Services also works with the Academic Advising Centers and Teacher Education Department for career placements, surveys, assessments, and accreditation.

 2. Where is the Field Services Office located?

 Monday-Friday 8:00 am to 5:00 pm.
 (Closed Tuesday and Thursday from 2-3 for devotional and forum).

 1. How do I get started on my Student Teaching Preparation Process?

 Go to the Field Services home page and click on the icon labeled Student Teaching Preparation Process.
 Follow the directions on this page.